 Bile salts, sometimes marketed as “ox bile” in health food stores, are composed of numerous substances typically produced by the liver and accumulated in the gallbladder for the express purpose of properly digesting fats and fat soluble nutrients.
 With no gallbladder, it becomes difficult to produce sufficient concentrations of bile salts on your own in order to meet the demand of a healthy diet (i.e., one that includes critical fats, essential fatty acids and fat-soluble nutrients– all of which are absolutely required for optimal brain, neurological and physiological health).

 Most healthcare providers are able to get a hold of these through quality companies.
 With no gallbladder, I would be buying this stuff by the caseload, just to have it on hand.
 You might also want to consider a quality source of pancreatic enzymes rich in the enzyme, lipase to help a bit more with digestion and assimilation of critical fat-soluble nutrients.
 But if you had to pick one over the other (even though both would be nice)— for sure go for the bile salts.
 You will need to take these with every single fat-containing meal for the rest of your life in order to optimize your digestion of fats and fat-soluble nutrients going forward in the absence of a gallbladder.
+(Biotics Beta Plus is a good one but there are lots out there these days…look for a high quality and/or practitioner brand)

 PS.
 For those of you who still have a gallbladder: If you have gallbladder attacks or gallstones you should exercise extreme caution where increasing dietary fat is concerned and you may first need to resolve this issue with your trusted, licensed health care provider before embarking on any major dietary change.
 See my Disclaimer